 The letters are all to believers who have truly repented and been immersed according to the will of our Eloah and tells them how to grow as His children and to stay in that condition.
 (How to keep salvation.)

 The apocalypse is to those same people telling them in detail what is going to occur in the last days.
 (What is going to happen to those who do not believe and obey.)

 The words covenant and testament as found in the Ibriy and Greek scriptures are translated from the same Ibriy and Greek words, respectively.
 They mean the same thing in both languages (a contract, or agreement between two or more parties) and are interchangeable with one another.

-The Law of Mosheh was in effect until Yahushua died as He showed throughout the Gospels by telling people such things as to "show themselves to the temple official (kohen) as says the Law of Mosheh."
+The Ten Words and the Law of Mosheh were in effect until Yahushua died as He showed throughout the Gospels by telling people such things as to "show themselves to the temple official (kohen) as says the Law of Mosheh."
 As the Lawgiver Himself, He also obeyed the Law of Mosheh.
 (The laws that He was always being accused of violating were not those of the Law of Mosheh, all of which at that time were valid, but those of the "oral Torah" or the laws of man's tradition which were not valid.)
 Therefore all of the Greek scripture cannot be the New Covenant or New Testament.
 This error also leads to confusion and lack of understanding of the word of Yahuwah.